Neonatal Jaundice Management

-Neonatal jaundice is a frequent condition in newborns highlighted by the yellowing of the skin and the white part of the eyes (sclera), caused by excessive amount of bilirubin in blood produced by the destruction of red blood cells.
+Neonatal jaundice is a frequent condition in newborns caused by an excessive amount of serum bilirubin due to the red blood cells breakdown.

-The consequences of high bilirubin levels can be very serious: if not immediately diagnosed, severe jaundice can cause irreversible neurological damages that will last for the whole life of the baby.
+The consequences of high bilirubin levels can be very serious: Severe jaundice can cause irreversible neurological damages that will last for the whole life of the baby.

-This serious disease is called Kernicterus and the children who develop it may have: cerebral palsy, mental retardation, loss of motorcycles, hearing loss and, in the most serious cases, death.
+This serious disease is called kernicterus and the children who develop it may have cerebral palsy, mental retardation, hearing loss and, in the most serious cases, death.